RhodyArthur/Object-Mastery/README.md

 # Object-Mastery
-Master the creation, manipulation, and interaction of JavaScript objects to build a dynamic and customizable clock application.
+Master the creation, manipulation, and interaction of JavaScript objects to build a dynamic and customizable hero application.